GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
+* What are the sources (e.g. a standard) of terms?

+  ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation.***
 * What is the allocated reliability for a single function?
 * What is the allocated reliability for the complete item?
 * What is the allocated space?